 Areas of the ocean can now be classified based on the habits of the seabirds that frequent them (e.g., foraging or resting areas).
 By adding further layers of information, such as environmental variables at the ocean’s surface, correlations can be identified that inform why and when certain areas are more important to birds than others, as well as areas where seabirds are at greatest risk of interacting with detrimental human activities.
-This work aims to do exactly that, using the seabird distribution data identified during the EBSA regional workshops held in the Indian Ocean.
-Integrating available environmental data layers with seabird tracking data will allow the development of a model that can predict the distribution and abundance of seabirds under real and simulated scenarios, including those predicted by climate change.
-Understanding how different areas of the ocean are interconnected and whether connections are maintained under different scenarios will inform the location of Important Bird and Biodiversity Areas (IBAs), which will in turn feed into the EBSA process and the design of a network of marine protected areas resilient to change.
-Lessons learnt will be applicable to other parts of the world, and pertinent policy briefs are to be developed to safeguard the principles of seabird protection and preservation.
+This work has done exactly that, using the seabird distribution data identified during the EBSA regional workshops held in the Indian Ocean.
+Integrating available environmental data layers with seabird tracking data has allowed the development of a model that can predict the distribution and abundance of seabirds under real and simulated scenarios, including those predicted by climate change.
+Understanding how different areas of the ocean are interconnected and whether connections are maintained under different scenarios can inform the location of Important Bird and Biodiversity Areas (IBAs), which can in turn feed into the EBSA process and the design of a network of marine protected areas resilient to change.
+Lessons learnt are applicable to other parts of the world, and pertinent policy briefs are being developed to safeguard the principles of seabird protection and preservation.

 - To develop methodology to integrate seabird distribution data within EBSA descriptions.